-The DSC has extensive experience providing TA to healthcare organizations who want to implement practical strategies to eliminate racial and ethnic disparities in health care.
-The DSC serves as a national, regional, and local resource for hospitals, community health centers, medical schools, health plans and insurers, consumer organizations, state and local governments, foundations, and others.
-Since 2007, the DSC has provided TA through the Disparities Leadership Program, a year-long executive education program that has supported over 400 leaders from hospitals, health plans, and other health care organizations.
-DSC develops strong partnerships with organizations they engage with and create customized solutions to meet specific needs while delivering high-quality work products on time.
+We have extensive experience providing TA to healthcare organizations that want to implement practical strategies to eliminate racial and ethnic disparities in health care.
+We serve as a national, regional, and local resource for hospitals, community health centers, medical schools, health plans and insurers, consumer organizations, state and local governments, foundations, and others.
+Since 2007, we have provided TA through the Disparities Leadership Program, a year-long executive education program that has supported over 400 leaders from hospitals, health plans, and other health care organizations.
+We develop strong partnerships with organizations and create customized solutions to meet specific needs while delivering high-quality work products on time.

 WHAT MAKES THIS VENDOR UNIQUE

-- The DSC has a unique history of engaging in work that bridges the gap between evidence-based research on disparities in health care and the practical solutions needed to eliminate disparities in the context of rapid healthcare transformation.
+- We have a unique history of engaging in work that bridges the gap between evidence-based research on disparities in health care and the practical solutions needed to eliminate disparities in the context of rapid healthcare transformation.

-- The DSC situates its efforts in the context of both historic and present-day policies and practices that perpetuate inequities in health care for racial and ethnic minorities, as well as other marginalized populations.
+- We situate our efforts in the context of both historic and present-day policies and practices that perpetuate inequities in health care for racial and ethnic minorities, as well as other marginalized populations.

-- The DSC has provided TA on a broad range of topics, including strategic planning, leadership and change management, innovations in care delivery, administrative efficiency and effectiveness, and quality improvement, among others.
+- We have provided TA on a broad range of topics, including strategic planning, leadership and change management, innovations in care delivery, administrative efficiency and effectiveness, and quality improvement, among others.

-- DSC has led the field in monitoring and addressing disparities locally through the development of the MGH Annual Report on Equity in Health Care Quality, which publicly reports on key hospital quality indicators by race, ethnicity, and language.
+- We have led the field in monitoring and addressing disparities locally through the development of the MGH Annual Report on Equity in Health Care Quality, which publicly reports on key hospital quality indicators by race, ethnicity, and language.

-- The DSC provides training and TA nationally through the Disparities Leadership Program, a DSC webinar series and suite of publicly-available guides on topics in health disparities, and collaboration with national organizations and initiatives such as the American Hospital Association’s Institute for Diversity in Health Management, the Institute for Healthcare Improvement’s Pursuing Equity initiative, the Centers for Medicare & Medicaid Services Office of Minority Health, and Hospital Improvement Innovation Networks.
+- We provide training and TA nationally through the Disparities Leadership Program, a DSC webinar series and suite of publicly-available guides on topics in health disparities, and collaboration with national organizations and initiatives such as the American Hospital Association’s Institute for Diversity in Health Management, the Institute for Healthcare Improvement’s Pursuing Equity initiative, the Centers for Medicare & Medicaid Services Office of Minority Health, and Hospital Improvement Innovation Networks.

 A SUCCESSFUL TA EXPERIENCE

-In 2017-2018, the DSC worked with the Health Services Advisory Group (HSAG) and Hospital Improvement Innovation Network (HIIN) hospitals in California to identify and address gaps in the race, ethnicity, and language (REaL) data collection processes among hospitals in the HIIN.
-The DSC also provided TA to integrate health equity and REaL data collection strategies into HIIN education and trainings, and provided hospitals with strategies and tools for addressing gaps in REaL data collection, as well as strategies to reduce disparities and prevent avoidable readmissions.
+In 2017-2018, we worked with the Health Services Advisory Group (HSAG) and Hospital Improvement Innovation Network (HIIN) hospitals in California to identify and address gaps in the race, ethnicity, and language (REaL) data collection processes among hospitals in the HIIN.
+We also provided TA to integrate health equity and REaL data collection strategies into HIIN education and trainings, and provided hospitals with strategies and tools for addressing gaps in REaL data collection, as well as strategies to reduce disparities and prevent avoidable readmissions.